ezYakaEagle442/aca-java-petclinic-mic-srv/README.md

 Open the Log Analytics that you created - you can find the Log Analytics in the same Resource Group where you created an Azure Container Apps service instance.

 In the Log Analyics page, selects Logs blade and run any of the sample queries supplied below for Azure Container Apps.

-Type and run the following Kusto query to see application logs:
+Type and run the following Kusto query to see all the logs from the ACA Service :

 ```sh
 ContainerAppSystemLogs_CL